 You may find your inner critic offering a counterpoint of all the things you don't do as well.
 There will always be those things if you're human, because

 there's no way for humans to be perfect.
 Join the club.
 For right now, just let those things you're still working on go.
 Today, focus on all the things

 you do right as a parent.
 Give yourself total appreciation and credit for all that hard work.
 Savor that feeling.

 Appreciating yourself lifts your mood and helps you feel more emotionally generous.
 But let's take this a step further.
 What can this list teach you to

 help you be your best self more often?

-4. Give yourself an internal hug or a high five every time you notice yourself acting toward your child in a way that makes you feel good
+Give yourself an internal hug or a high five every time you notice yourself acting toward your child in a way that makes you feel good about yourself.

 Not only will appreciating yourself make you happier with the way you parent, you'll find you enjoy parenting more.
 See how long it takes your child to

 comment on the difference, or to begin cooperating more, or to become more affectionate.
 You made that happen, by supporting yourself!

 "Appreciation and self-love are the most important tools that you could ever nurture.
 Appreciation of others, and appreciation of yourself, is the closest vibrational match to your Source Energy...." -- Abraham-Hicks